echen5503/Frontier-CS/CONTRIBUTING.md

   </a>
 </p>

 Frontier-CS is currently an **invitation-only** project for new problems.
-We welcome contributions from invited researchers and practitioners in systems, algorithms, and AI research.

 Please create a GitHub pull request (PR) with your proposed problem following the guidelines below.
 After your PR is reviewed and merged, please send any hidden test data and reference solutions to the contact email provided at the end of this document.